The iPhone-Mac unification dream is a step closer to reality

 Instead, Apple is pushing a way for developers to bring iOS apps to a new platform.

-"It's a whole new way to bring new apps to the Mac," said Craig Federighi, head of Apple's software business.
+"It's a whole new way to bring new apps to the Mac," Craig Federighi, head of Apple's software business, said Monday.

 Of course, Microsoft killed off support for its smartphone line in 2017.